akijakya/terraform-pulumi-test/README.md

-# terraform-test
+# terraform-pulumi-test
-A test repo to try out terraform
+A test repo to try out terraform and pulumi